hakymz/credpal-react-native/README.md

 - react-native-webview

-## Periculum Analytics V1
+## credpal-react-native usage

-How to use the Periculum analytics method.
+How to use the credpal-react-native component.
-If you are using the V1 SDK methods then do the following:

 Example: